SebastienGuillemin/StupsOntology/README.md

 The last version of the ontology can be found at the root of the repository.
 Previous versions are available in the folder "/old".

+## Use this ontology
-If you use this ontology (or a part of this ontology), please cite our work using as follows:
+If you use this ontology (or a part of this ontology), please cite our work using as follows:\
 Sébastien GUILLEMIN, Laurence DUJOURDY, Ludovic JOURNAUX, Ana ROXIN: STUPS&copy; Ontology, 2024, *Laboratoire d'Informatique de Bourgogne*, available online: https://github.com/SebastienGuillemin/StupsOntology.git.